-Ville Nouvelle or New Town is a worth your time if you fancy eating something modern.
-They have fast food chains and giant grocery chains.
+Ville Nouvelle or New Town is worth your time if you fancy eating something modern.
+They have fast-food chains and giant grocery chains.
 Your trip to the airport will go via the new town to Fes Saais International Airport.
 Fes airport is small, but it can connect you to major destinations in Europe.

 In this day tour, you will explore the Medina of Meknes, the holy town of Moulay Idriss along with the Volubilis ruins.

 If you fancy a desert tour in Morocco, you can include that from Fes.
-Desert tours from Fes start early morning in Fes and then ends in Marrakech, with a night stay or two in a Berber camp.
-Minimum stay is 2 days to add to your Morocco itinerary.
+Desert tours from Fes starts early morning in Fes, and then ends in Marrakech, with a night stay or two in a Berber camp.
+The minimum stay is 2 days to add to your Morocco itinerary.

 7 days Morocco Itinerary Sample with Sahara desert tour